leo007-htun/Cursor_Control_by_Gestures_Recognizer/README.md

 ## RUN
-    $ source sr.sh to run in background
+    $ source best.sh to run in background